-• Pensions: in aggregate terms, pensions seem to be well represented in the EU-SILC and EUROMOD input data.
-Significant difference appears only in the number of disability pensioners (and to a lesser extent in the total amount of disability pensions paid), which is somewhat overestimated in the EUROMOD data.
-The reason might be the change in eligibility conditions for disability pensions (and in the amount of these pensions) that took place in 2010.
-In general, the system of disability pensions was made less generous in 2010, and it seems that while the aggregate statistics indeed showed a decrease in both number of recipients and the amount of disability pensions, the amounts from SILC do not really show a decrease of such a big extent (the data from 2012 might not yet show the full impact of the reform).

-In terms of pension amounts, there seem to be a small problem with survivor's pensions which are slightly underestimated (mainly in 2012, further years match external data better).

-Sickness benefits: sickness benefits depend on previous wages of the employee and they appear in the total monthly pay-check sum and are not well recognised and not remembered by employees.
+- Pensions: in aggregate terms, pensions seem to be well represented in the EU-SILC and EUROMOD input data.
+Significant difference appears only in the number of disability pensioners, which is somewhat overestimated in the EUROMOD input data.
+However, the total amount of disability pensions paid seems to match the external statistics quite well.
+In terms of pension amounts, all aggregate amounts fit very well, the only problem is with survivor's pensions which are slightly underestimated (mainly in 2013, further years match external data better).
+The reason might be that the EUROMOD input data does not strictly distinguish what share of pension income comes from old-age pension and which from survivor's pension when the two pensions are collected by the same person. - Sickness benefits: sickness benefits depend on previous wages of the employee and they appear in the total monthly pay-check sum and are thus not well recognised and not remembered by employees.
 That explains why the amount of sickness benefits is largely underreported in the SILC data.